johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * The number **9** is also allowed.
 * The seed must be created by a completely random method.
 * A good random method for making an IOTA seed is as follows:
+  * Put one Scrabble piece in a bag for each letter of the alphabet.
+  * Put an extra piece in to represent the number 9.
-  * Pick a letter out of a Scrabble bag.
+  * Pick a piece out of the bag.
   * Write down the letter.
   * Put the letter back in the bag.
   * Repeat this process 80 more times until you have 81 characters written down.